|

 - The baby receives a low score on the Apgar test

-- The baby demonstrates poor sucking and swallowing
+- The baby has difficulty sucking and swallowing

 - The baby shows signs of weakness or abnormal